AdrianFreemantle/the-trench/README.md

 - No Kubernetes Secrets for sensitive values; all secrets come from Key Vault.
 - All workloads authenticate to Azure via Workload Identity.
 - Only Cloudflare Tunnel provides ingress; no public load balancers.
-- Every significant decision is documented as an ADR.
 - GitOps is the source of truth for cluster workloads.

 ## Who This Is For